003 – What Ikigai Means To The Japanese With Sachiaki Takamiya

 The ikigai Venn diagram

-A lot of people have been sharing the concept of the ikigai framework, which consists of four questions: What do you love?
+The Ikigai framework, comprising four questions - What do you love?
 What does the world need?
 What are you good at?
-What can you be paid for?
+What can you be paid for? - has gained significant traction among many individuals.
 Nick and Sachiaki discuss each question to further understand if it has something to do with ikigai.

 Is ikigai something that people get paid for?

-For Sachiaki, ikigai is not necessarily something that people get paid for; he possesses several ikigai which do not involve money, like a morning walk, or drinking coffee or beer.
+Contrary to popular belief, ikigai does not solely revolve around monetary compensation.
+Sachiaki emphasises that he finds several ikigai in activities unrelated to financial gain, such as taking a morning walk or enjoying a cup of coffee or beer.
 Ikigai can be the simple things that give people joy, and not just something they get paid for.

 Is ikigai what the world needs?

-According to Sachiaki, ikigai has two definitions: the value of life and the joy in life.
-Which you focus on determines whether it can accurately be described as something the world needs.
+According to Sachiaki, ikigai holds two definitions: the value of life and the joy in life.
+The aspect one focuses on determines whether it can be deemed as something essential for the world.

-Contributing to society may give people a feeling that life is worth living; doing something that people think the world needs from them may lead them to live a valuable life and feel ikigai.
-Therefore, Sachiaki feels that ikigai can be something that the world needs.
+Engaging in activities that contribute to society can provide a sense that life is worth living.
+Doing something that people think the world needs from them may lead them to live a valuable life and feel ikigai.
+Therefore, Sachiaki asserts that ikigai can indeed be something the world needs.

 You may feel a lot of value in your life by contributing to society.
 It is possible that what the world needs from you is your ikigai, but it doesn't have to be. - Sachiaki Takamiya